Start Selling Online: Benefits of an eCommerce website

 This does not mean that you abandon your bricks & mortar store altogether.
 You are simply expanding your business to take advantage of the rise in online shopping.

 Online sales have been rising steadily for several years now.
-Covid has just accelerated that trend forward a few years, with many consumers vowing never to go back to the high street for certain types of product, such as food and beverages.
+Covid has just accelerated that trend forward a few years, with many consumers vowing never to go back to the high street for certain types of products, such as food and beverages.

 To take advantage of this trend and avoid becoming another lockdown casualty, it’s time to look at your e-commerce platform options.